Reihane2783/Interferometric-Length-Measurement/README.md

 - Repeatability analysis
 - Uncertainty estimation

+### `interferometer_animations.ipynb`

+Contains interactive and animated visualizations of Michelson interferometer behavior.

+The notebook includes:

+- Light-path animation in a Michelson interferometer
+- Double-pass propagation through the compensating plate
+- Mirror-angle variation and fringe evolution
+- Transition from circular to linear interference fringes
+- Dynamic fringe displacement caused by mirror motion
+- Comparison of Michelson interferometer configurations with and without a compensating plate

 ## Methods

 The computational analysis was performed using Python and scientific computing libraries including: